 Charles Wysocki portrays the joy of Early America.
 Whether he is depicting a cozy New England bay or a busy Amish valley, the artist mixes whimsy and warmth; his brush sets flags a wave and spirits soaring, and his paintings of quilting bees, clambakes, country fairs, and one-room schoolhouses of bygone days shine with gladness and innocence.

 Some things about Charles Wysocki’s life can be anticipated.
-For instance, he collected early American toys, tobacco tins, folk art, clocks, crockery and books.
-High on the list of favorite places are Nantucket, Martha’s Vineyard and all of New England.
+For instance, he collected early American toys, tobacco tins, folk art, clocks, crockery, and books.
+High on the list of favorite places are Nantucket, Martha’s Vineyard, and New England.
 Other things are a surprise.
 While he painted typically New England scenes, he lived in California.
 Yet one only has to look at his work to understand the person.

 Wysocki’s award-winning art is sought after internationally and has been published in two books: American Celebration and Heartland.
-Charles Wysocki died July 29th, 2002 surrounded by loving family.
-He will be missed by fans, his dealers and his family; he was a pioneer in our industry.
+Charles Wysocki died July 29th, 2002, surrounded by a loving family.
+He will be missed by fans, dealers, and family; he was a pioneer in our industry.

-You can still obtain the favored art of Charles Wysocki by contacting our local art galleries, located in both Irvine and Laguna Beach.
+You can still obtain the favored art of Charles Wysocki by contacting our local art galleries in Irvine and Laguna Beach.
 Featuring the work of dozens of today’s artists, Village Gallery is the choice among California art collectors.